seanroxas/ApiWeather/README.md

 # ApiWeather
- Developed a weather app using ReactJS and openweather.
+ Developed a weather app using ReactJS and openweathermap.